 1. Lower Employee Salary Costs

 Believe it or not, those people offered a flexible working contract to see immediate value and benefits of up to 20% of their taxable income.
-The cost of a car, road tax, and gasoline is a high cost to any commuter.
+The cost of a car, road tax, and gasoline is high for any commuter.

 Add to that a typical 2 hours per day is saved on the commute, which equates to 10 hours per week.
 Considering we are awake for 112 hours per week and spend 40 hours of those 112 hours at work, a saving of 10 hours per week is a reduction of 25% of our effort of working and a 9% improvement in the time we have in our waking life.